 Starting from just opposite the Birnam Hotel, wrapped up and armed with walking poles, we start off going under the A9 and passed the railway station.
-We follow the signs for Birnam Hill and I soon become very grateful for my poles and giving me that extra bit of stability and leverage in the ice and snow.
+As we follow the signs for Birnam Hill, the only way is up.
+I soon become very grateful for my poles giving me that extra bit of stability in the snow.
 With an ascent of less than 400m, normally this would be quite easy but the snow adds a slight challenge to the walk.
 My concentration was deafening!

 Watching my feet was becoming a bit of a bore so at each break through the trees I would take the opportunity to look up and out.
 A bonus of walking in the winter is that the trees are bare and allow for views to be exposed.

-As we neared the top we started to hear the excited squeals and laughter of children as they played in the snow.
-Oh to be that age again and get away with “playing” in the snow.
+As we neared the top we started to hear the excited squeals and laughter of children at the top of the hill.
+Oh to be that age again and get away with playing in the snow.

 We crossed paths with people on their way down and they told us “the view from the top is well worth the climb.”
 I assume they were telling me this as my face was bright red I must have looked like I was struggling.
 The only thing I was struggling with was the heat!
 Yes, that’s right, I was boiling.
 I had started off with a hat, gloves, merino wool base layer, a shirt and a down jacket and a Buff around my neck.
 I should know better really because I always get toasty when I am out in the hills.

 Anyhow, we stop above the trees and clamber up some rocks and get a cracking view across Perthshire.
 The noise of the A9 is now just a low rumble although we can’t see it, we can hear it.
 Great spot for photos too.

 Are we nearly there yet?

 The next part of the walk was flatter than the first part but with no views.
 At least now we were out in the sun and could admire how the soft winter light made the snow sparkle.
 We pass more people descending from the summit of Birnam Hill, all commenting on the snow and how spectacular the view is from the top.